googlefonts/chws_tool/README.md

 ## Adding Fonts

-This tool has a built-in list of supported fonts, and ignores fonts not in the list for the following reasons:
+This tool has a built-in list of supported fonts in its [config], and ignores fonts not in the list for the following reasons:
 * The tool needs to know the language of the font because the spacing rules vary by the language.